inet-framework/inet/showcases/visualizer/osg/networknode/doc/index.rst

 This showcase demonstrates the visualization options for network nodes in simulations and how to customize their appearance.

+.. note:: This showcase require OMNeT++ built with OSG enabled.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/visualizer/networknode <https://github.com/inet-framework/inet/tree/master/showcases/visualizer/networknode>`__